Welcome to Head and Heart Work — therapy and counseling for adults

 Relationship therapy: the integrative way

-When love has turned to war, the integrative way is to explore two key questions.
+When love turns to war, two key questions need to be explored.
 What core qualities drew the two of you together when you were still in love with each other?
 And what dysfunctional patterns now threaten to tear you apart?

-During conflicts and freeze-outs you lose the loving connection and trigger unsafe feelings in each other.
-Visible on the surface may be irritation, annoyance, anger or even rage.
-But recent research on how couples interact shows that when the love bond is threatened, powerful underlying feelings such as fear, shame, helplessness and powerlessness get triggered.
+During fights, shut-downs and freeze-outs, you lose connection and unsafe feelings get triggered.
+Irritation, annoyance or anger erupt.
+But extensive couples research shows that when the love bond is threatened, intense underlying emotions such as fear, shame, helplessness and powerlessness are felt.

-Partners in successful relationships don’t ‘act out’ their hard feelings on each other but communicate about their softer, vulnerable feelings and unmet attachment needs.
-Integrative relationship therapy enables both of you to safely share your vulnerabilities and unmet needs.
-You transform your crisis into a golden opportunity to forge a new, realistic love alliance.
+Successful couples don’t ‘take it out on each other’ but express their most vulnerable emotions and unmet attachment needs.
+Integrative relationship therapy enables both of you to safely share your core emotions and unmet needs.
+You transform conflicts into opportunities to forge a new, realistic love alliance.

 Your biggest problem is your greatest opportunity